k0T0z/gsoc24-blog/_posts/2024-05-27-google-summer-of-code-2024-week-1-2-3-4-and-5-final-final-exams.markdown

 This blog post is related to my Google Summer of Code 2024 project: [Procedural Fragment Shader Generation Using Classic Machine Learning][my-google-summer-of-code-2024-project].

-I want to note that currently, I am working with a low pace as I am very buzy with my final exams and graduation stuff.
+I should note that I am currently working at a slower pace due to being occupied with my final exams and graduation preparations.

-I take my inspiration from Godot Game Engine as I want to reach the Machine Learning part of the project. on 16th of June, I noticed that Godot implements the Visual Shader using the [Red-Black Tree C Code][red-black-tree-c-code] and can be found at [Godot Visual Shader H 129-132][godot-visual-shader-h-129-132].
-As Josh replied, ``std::map`` is a red black tree.
-I didn't know it earleir.
+I draw inspiration from the Godot Game Engine, particularly as I aim to reach the machine learning phase of the project.
+On June 16th, I discovered that Godot implements its Visual Shader system using a [Red-Black Tree in C][red-black-tree-c-code], which can be found in the [Godot Visual Shader code (lines 129-132)][godot-visual-shader-h-129-132].
+As Josh pointed out, `std::map` in C++ is also based on a red-black tree, which I hadn’t realized before.

-An interesting fact that I have learned is why Godot developers have their own implementation of the Red Black Trees.
-Actually, I made a converstation with one of them once about why they are not using the standard template library or STL.
+One interesting insight I've gained is why Godot developers created their own implementation of red-black trees.
+I once had a conversation with one of them about their decision not to rely on the Standard Template Library (STL).

 > December 29, 2023